 Research evaluations include azaleas and hardy shrub roses, looking at the hardiness, flowering ability, disease resistance and survivability for our hardiness zone (Zone 4).
 We also have an Earth-Kind® ninebark trial, which evaluates ninebark flowering shrubs using Earth-Kind® protocols (excludes the use of synthetic, natural, organic fertilizers and pesticides and limits the use of supplemental irrigation).
 The goal of the ninebark project is to determine ninebark species that have strong genetics and require minimal maintenance.

 Our natural prairie surroundings offer the unique opportunity to educate the public on restoring prairie landscapes and creating native pollinator habitats.
+In 2018, we began renovation of 17-acres to return the site to a native prairie.
 The WCROC, in collaboration with the USDA Natural Resources Conservation Service, created a pollinator evaluation plot near the WCROC Pomme de Terre Overlook.
 The evaluation plot consists of five different mixes of native forbs and grass, and oil seed crops containing canola, echium, cuphea, and calendula.
 Read more about our research with pollinator habitats.